kockie69/RPJ/docs/lavender.md

 # Lavender / Second order LPF/HPF/BPF/BSF filter <a name="lavender"></a>
 ![lavender image](./lavender.png)

-Lavender is a second order Low-pass, High-pass, Band-pass and Band-stop filter.
+Lavender is a Polyphonic second order Low-pass, High-pass, Band-pass and Band-stop filter.
 The DC gain is normalized to 0.0 dB resulting in peak gains that are greater than unity.
 A Q of 20  produces a peak gain of ~25 dB or a raw gain of ~18; at this gain, a signal can easily be clipped.

 ## Controls
 **Cutoff** knob controls the corner frequency of the filters.